 In most cases, buying new today also means an extended, more comprehensive warranty and the capped-price servicing that comes with it.

 Buying any car is a real financial commitment.
 It’s going to affect your budget.
 So again, where you might be saving some bucks up front holding out, capped-price servicing on a new model means you’ll always know how much your regular servicing is going to cost you.

 Up front….
 No surprises.

-Add up the new set of tyres and brake work that your current car will surely require over the next five years and you’ll begin to see how it might actually end up costing you more in keep up than it would to buy new.
+Add up the new set of tyres and brake work that your current car will surely require over the next five years and you’ll begin to see how it might actually end up costing you more in keeping up than it would to buy new.

-Most modern warranties also include long term cost saving perks like roadside assistance should you ever break down, lose your keys, need a jumpstart or require help with changing a flat tyre.
+Most modern warranties also include long-term cost-saving perks like roadside assistance should you ever break down, lose your keys, need a jumpstart or require help with changing a flat tyre.

 As automotive technology advances, cars are becoming more efficient through and through.
 And at a rapid rate.
 Even cars that are only a few years old may be missing the latest safety features, gadgets and accessories.

 You don’t have to look hard these days to notice living costs steadily on the rise either.
 Rents, mortgages, the price of food, fuel and other everyday expenses have taken flight over the last two decades.